liquality/wallet-core/README.md

 ## Publish to npm

 - GitHub actions will publish to NPM automatically after a successful pull request merge.

-> Note: This is a manual process, you will need to manually tag & push to GitHub

 Releases will be listed here: [Releases](https://github.com/liquality/wallet-core/releases)